Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Methodology

 \textbf{Compaction, quantization, and lossless compression}.
-Upon termination of the optimization, the coordinate shifts are recorded as ``edits'', and decomposed into two distinct components: \textit{flags} and \textit{compact edits}.
-The flags consist of a bit-mask of length $3N$ that indicates which coordinates were modified; these are packed into 8-bit integers for efficient storage.
-The compact edits store only the non-zero values, the count of which is at most $3|E|$.
+Upon termination of the optimization, the coordinate shifts are recorded as ``edits'' and decomposed into two components: \textit{flags} and \textit{compact edits}.
+The flags consist of an $N$-bit mask indicating which particles were modified and are packed into 8-bit integers for efficient storage.
+The compact edits store the three coordinate values for each flagged particle, at most $3|E|$ values.
 These edits undergo uniform quantization into $2^m$ intervals, where $m$ denotes the bit depth.

 To ensure that the quantized edits strictly satisfy the box constraints in Eq.~\eqref{eq:optimization}, we apply a safety margin by shrinking the error bound to $\xi' = \xi(1 - 2^{-m})$.
 Furthermore, to ensure the restored clusters are robust against the maximum possible quantization error $\epsilon_q=\frac{2\xi}{2^m-1}$, in practice we optimize a tightened loss $\mathcal{L}_{\text{tight}}$ in place of $\mathcal{L}$ in Eq.~\eqref{eq:optimization} during the PGD: